Family & Divorce Law

 Whilst planning for a potential separation before even getting married is not particularly romantic, it can help reassure a couple of any financial uncertainty involved in the event of a relationship breakdown.
 Indeed, many individuals, or those embarking on a second or subsequent marriage, may bring assets into the marriage that they would be keen to protect.

 A properly drafted Pre-Nuptial Agreement can help to protect your assets in the event of the marriage breaking down.
-However, it is crucial that detailed legal advice is obtained, the agreement is carefully drawn up, and it addresses all relevant legal requirements.
+However, detailed legal advice must be obtained, the agreement is carefully drawn up, and it addresses all relevant legal requirements.

 For those who have already married without a Prenuptial Agreement, a Postnuptial Agreement remains an option and is a way to help protect your financial position.